StudentRND/Policies/searches.md

 # When to Conduct a Search

-You should only conduct a search when you have a reasonable suspicion that an attendee has a stolen item.
+You MUST only conduct a search when you have a reasonable suspicion that an attendee has a stolen item.

-Despite our ability to do so, you may not conduct searches for drugs or alcohol, you should should wait to see the drugs or alcohol in the open.
+Despite our ability to do so, you MUST NOT conduct searches for drugs or alcohol, you SHOULD wait to see the drugs or alcohol in the open.

-**Never conduct a search if you think a student is concieling a weapon.
+**You MUST NOT conduct a search if you think a student is concealing a weapon.
+If you believe the student is a danger, you MUST call 911 and let the police deal with it.**

 # Approval for Searches